Tuatara aren’t lizards but here are 5 cool geckos that are

 Comparing the differences in the two native lizard families: geckos and skinks.

-A gecko (left) and a skink (right): the two native families of lizards in New Zealand Image credit: Samuel Purdie
+A gecko (left) and a skink (right): the two native families of lizards in New Zealand.
+Image credit: Samuel Purdie

-Remember: It is illegal to handle any native gecko or skink without a permit from the Department of Conservation.
+Note: It is illegal to handle any native gecko or skink without a permit from the Department of Conservation.

 Get to know a few of our extraordinary geckos: